constanrine5d/consurf-stand-alone-amino-acid-analysis/README.md

 - Calculates amino acid distribution at each position
 - Groups sequences by amino acid into separate FASTA files
 - Creates organized folder structure
-- Takes ~5-10 minutes for all positions
+- Takes <1 minute for all positions

 **Output structure**:
 ```